emissary-ingress/emissary/reference/statistics.md

 This sets up the `statsd-sink` service and a deployment of the DogStatsD agent that automatically forwards Ambassador stats to your Datadog account.

-Next, add the `DOGSTATSD` environment variable to your deployment to tell Envoy to emit stats with DogStasD-compliant tags:
+Next, add the `DOGSTATSD` environment variable to your deployment to tell Envoy to emit stats with DogStatsD-compliant tags:

 ```yaml
 <redacted>